viamrobotics/docs/docs/components/power-sensor/_index.md

 ---

 A power sensor is a device that reports measurements of the voltage, current and power consumption in your robot's system.
-Integrate this into your robot's system to monitor its power levels.
+Integrate this component to monitor your power levels.

 ## Configuration